 Animal Control / Reptiles: the Master of Dragons, Teshub may command them, and similar creatures, as he sees fit.
 He possesses this power at Amazing (50) rank, and while not as potent as Ninazu's control of scaly things, Teshub does pretty well with his bashmu.

-Body Armor: his skin taking on a green, scaly aspect upon earning some command of the power of the Serpent's Mount, Teshub now possesses some inherent protection from injury.
+Body Armor: his skin taking on a green, scaly aspect upon earning some command over the power of the Serpent's Mount, Teshub now possesses some inherent protection from injury.
 This Excellent (20) ranked power provides him defense against assault as follows:

 Ex 20 / Ty 6 / Fe 2 / Sh 0 / Ex 20